Dual mandate: Australia

 Dual mandates are rare in Australia.
-It is illegal to be a member of any state parliament and the Australian Parliament simultaneously.
+It is not permitted to be a member of any state parliament and the Australian Parliament simultaneously.
 A member of a state parliament seeking federal office must resign before seeking election to the Federal Parliament.
 It is possible but unusual to be a member of a local government and another parliament.
 A recent example is Dr Kerryn Phelps who maintained her position as a Councillor on the City of Sydney Council while sitting in Federal Parliament as the Member for Wentworth between 2018 and 2019.

+Ben Chifley, prime minister from 1945 to 1949, was a long-serving member of the Abercrombie Shire Council in regional New South Wales.
+He continued to attend council meetings after his appointment as prime minister.
+However, he was defeated in his bid for re-election in 1947, receiving 220 votes on a turnout of less than 900 voters.

 In 2004 Clover Moore became the independent member for Sydney in the NSW Parliament without resigning as Lord Mayor of Sydney.
 The issue of Moore holding both positions had brought the issue to the forefront in Australia and led the premier of New South Wales in 2012 to propose a new law, dubbed in the media as the "Get Clover bill", which banned this dual mandate.
-The proposed law was adopted and in September 2012 Moore resigned her NSW seat soon after she was reelected as mayor.
+The proposed law was adopted and in September 2012 Moore resigned her state seat soon after she was reelected as mayor.